Home › About

 Who runs it

-TruckLot is an independent project.
+Diesel Stops is an independent project.
 We do not sell trucks, we do not broker leads to dealerships, and we do not accept payment for placement in any directory list.
-Pages on the site contain advertising slots that may be filled by Google AdSense or other display networks; advertising never influences the order or content of our listings.
+Diesel Stops does not currently run display advertising; if that ever changes, advertising will never influence the order or content of our listings.

 Contact

 Questions, corrections, or data-source suggestions are welcome.
-The fastest way to reach us is through the channels listed in the site footer.
+The fastest way to reach us is by email: contact@dieselstops.com.